AnanteshG/Dijkstra-Visualizer/README.md

 ### Input Graph details
 Follow the on-screen prompts to input the graph details:

--Enter the number of nodes.
+-Enter the number of nodes
--Specify the name of each node.
+-Specify the name of each node
--Enter the number of edges.
+-Enter the number of edges
--Provide edge details in the format: source, destination, value.
+-Provide edge details in the format: source, destination, value

 ### Choose a starting node
 Enter the starting node for Dijkstra's algorithm when prompted.